KaifSayyad/chat-wave-server/README.md

     ```

     Also you'll need to set up [Mongo Atlas Cluster](https://www.mongodb.com/products/platform/atlas-database) And [Redis Cloud Cluster](https://redis.io/try-free/).
-    If you want to use mine mail me at [mail](kaifalisayyad@gmail.com) with SUBJECT : ENV KEYS FOR CHATWAVE
+    If you want to use mine [mail](kaifalisayyad@gmail.com) me with SUBJECT : ENV KEYS FOR CHATWAVE

-6. **Go back to previous directory**
+9. **Go back to previous directory**
     ```sh
     cd ..
     ```

-7. **Run the "server-release.sh" file and specify the frontend version you wish to use, you can go checkout [build-files](https://github.com/KaifSayyad/chat-wave-client-build-files) for frontend versions.**
+10. **Run the "server-release.sh" file and specify the frontend version you wish to use, you can go checkout [build-files](https://github.com/KaifSayyad/chat-wave-client-build-files) for frontend versions.**

     **For Mac and Linux users** <br>